 Classification in Wisconsin: Restricted

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for narrow-leaved cattail was based upon this literature review developed by the department.
+The recommendation for narrow-leaved cattail was based upon this literature review [PDF] developed by the department.

 Leaves: Erect, linear, and flat the leaf blades are 0.15-0.5” wide, and up to three feet long.
 About 15 leaves emerge per shoot.
 Dark green in color and rounded on the back of the blade.
 The top of the leaf sheath has thin, ear-shaped lobes at the junction with the blade that usually disintegrates in the summer.